 You can find routes or create your own on your computer, and they’re automatically transferred to your phone.
-Any tracks that you record with your phone will be available on your computer as soon as you log in.
+Any tracks that you record with your phone will be available on your computer.

 Gaia is very intuitive and easy to use.
 Creating waypoints and tracks is easy, you can quickly switch between UTM & Lat/Long, and data is easily saved & organized.

 Need more info than just a map?
 Gaia will also show you the weather forecast, show a radar overlay for storms, and give you the tides.